-Home air-conditioning systems come in several designs, ranging from massive central systems operated by an outdoor compressor to small portable room units that operate as freestanding floor units or window-mounted appliances.
-No matter what form they take, air conditioning systems all have some basic design engineering in common.
-All systems include refrigerant, a compressor, condenser, expansion valve, and evaporator coil, as described in How Air Conditioning Works.
+Home air conditioning systems come in several designs, ranging from large central systems driven by outdoor compressors to small plug-in units that stand on the floor or mount in a window.
+No matter what form they take, air conditioning systems have similar working components, including a refrigerant, a compressor, a condenser, an expansion valve, and an evaporator coil.
+All of these work together to transfer heat and moisture from the inside of your home to the outside.

 Window Air Conditioners